 - ¼ cup dark chocolate chips

-- Place pumpkin seeds, pepitas and salt into Thermomix bowl.
+- Place sunflower seeds, pumpkin seeds and salt into Thermomix bowl.
 Process on speed 8 for 20 seconds.
 Scrape down bowl and repeat.

 - Add the honey and coconut oil to the bowl.
 Blend together speed 4 for 15 seconds.